reynoldspaul/Raiser-WP-Docs/readme.md

 npm run build
 ```

-Then push to gh-pages branch
+Then push to gh-pages branch or branches
 ```
 cd ../
 git checkout gh-pages